maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/chatgpt_test_README.md

 2. **Visual Element Recognition**: Instead of relying on CSS selectors or XPaths which can change, the system recognizes UI elements visually
 3. **Human-Like Interaction**: The mouse movements and interactions simulate human behavior to prevent detection as automation
 4. **Error Resilience**: The wait steps ensure the system adapts to variable network conditions and response times
+5. **App Switching**: Automatically returns focus to the terminal after interaction via Alt+Tab

 ### Limitations and Considerations

 - **Browser Dependencies**: Requires Chrome browser with specific configuration
-- **Visual Changes**: UI updates to ChatGPT may require updating the reference images
+- **Visual Changes**: UI updates to ChatGPT may require regenerating the task schema with TaskSchemaGenerator
 - **Performance Overhead**: Vision-based detection is more resource-intensive than traditional web automation
 - **Platform Specificity**: Some operations (particularly file clipboard operations) are Windows-specific